General Terms and Conditions for Supply and Performance

 - The deadline shall be deemed to have been adhered to if the consignment has been submitted for shipment or picked up within the agreed deadline for delivery and performance, this being the point in time the delivery item leaves the business premises or storage rooms.

-- If the shipment or delivery is delayed at the behest of the Customer or due to another circumstance for which the Customer is liable, storage charges may be charged to the Customer in the amount of 0.5 % of the invoice amount for eacht started month, beginning one month after notification of the consignment being ready for shipment, the total storage charge is limited to 5 % of the invoice amount unless proof is provided of higher costs.
+- If the shipment or delivery is delayed at the behest of the Customer or due to another circumstance for which the Customer is liable, storage charges may be charged to the Customer in the amount of 0,5 % of the invoice amount for each month begun, beginning one month after notification of the consignment being ready for shipment.
+The total storage charge is limited to 5 % of the invoice amount unless proof is provided of higher costs.
 This shall not apply if the Customer provides proof of storage costs having been less than the amount quoted by the Supplier.

 - Consignments delivered to the Customer are to be received by the Customer even if these demonstrate insubstantial defects that have been objected to.